 Article 11.
 Fees and Dues

-a) The Executive Committee may assess each general membership meeting or other Chapter activity registrant a fee to cover the cost of the meeting or activity.
+The Executive Committee may assess each general membership meeting or other Chapter activity registrant a fee to cover the cost of the meeting or activity.

-(b) Annual dues to carry on Chapter activities shall be reviewed by the Executive Committee and any changes approved by majority vote of the general membership.
+Annual dues to carry on Chapter activities shall be reviewed by the Executive Committee and any changes approved by majority vote of the general membership.

 Article 12.
 Amendments to the Bylaws, Rules and Procedures

+The Bylaws are the defining document for the Chapter and take precedence over all other rules and procedures of the Chapter.
+The Bylaws cannot be suspended and cannot be changed without prior notice to members.

 Chapter Bylaws may be amended and approved in accordance with Article 10 of these Bylaws, or by mail or electronic ballot.

-1. The Bylaws are the defining document for the Chapter and take precedence over all other rules and procedures of the Chapter.
-The Bylaws cannot be suspended and cannot be changed without prior notice to members.

-A. The Bylaws may be amended by a 2/3 majority of Active Members choosing to vote, provided that the proposed amendment(s) are circulated in writing to the membership at least 30 days prior to voting.
+The Bylaws may be amended by a 2/3 majority of Active Members choosing to vote, provided that the proposed amendment(s) are circulated in writing to the membership at least 30 days prior to voting.

-B. In accordance with the Society Constitution, all amendments shall be reviewed by the Society’s Constitutional Consultant for conformity with the Constitution, Rules and Procedures of the Society.
-The Constitutional Consultant presents the adopted amendment to the Society Governing Board for approval.
+In accordance with the Society Constitution, all amendments shall be reviewed by the Society’s Constitutional Consultant for conformity with the Constitution, Rules and Procedures of the Society.
+The Constitutional Consultant presents the adopted amendment to the Society Management Committee for approval.

-C. Amendments take effect when the Chapter receives written notice of their approval by the Governing Board from the Society Executive Director.
+Amendments take effect when the Chapter receives written notice of their approval by the Management Committee from the Society Executive Director.

-2. Rules are the next highest level of documentation of Chapter operations.
+Rules are the next highest level of documentation of Chapter operations.
 They are generally established to facilitate the conduct of Chapter business, and to describe duties and responsibilities of officers and committees.
 They may be suspended or amended as follows.

-A. The Rules may be suspended during an Executive Committee meeting until the next annual or special Chapter meeting by a 2/3 majority of the Executive Committee.
+The Rules may be suspended during an Executive Committee meeting until the next annual or special Chapter meeting by a 2/3 majority of the Executive Committee.

-B. The Rules may be suspended for the duration of a meeting by a 2/3 majority of Active Members voting at an annual or special Chapter meeting.
+The Rules may be suspended for the duration of a meeting by a 2/3 majority of Active Members voting at an annual or special Chapter meeting.

-C. The Rules may be amended by a simple majority of Active Members voting at an annual or special Chapter meeting.
+The Rules may be amended by a simple majority of Active Members voting at an annual or special Chapter meeting.

-3. Procedures are the lowest level of documentation of Chapter operations.
+Procedures are the lowest level of documentation of Chapter operations.
 They are generally established to provide continuity in the conduct of Chapter business.
 The Procedures may be suspended or amended by a simple majority vote of the Executive Committee.